What tanks are currently in service with Russia? Tank division Modern tank forces

 T-14 "Armata"

-The newest Russian tank equipped with a 125 mm 2A82-1C smoothbore gun mounted in an uninhabited turret with full remote digital control.
+The latest Russian tank, equipped with a 125 mm 2A82-1C smoothbore gun mounted in an uninhabited turret, with fully remote digital control.

-The range of its destruction of targets is up to 7000 meters and the rate of fire is 10-12 rounds per minute.
-For comparison: the American tank M1A2 SEP V3 Abrams can hit targets at a distance of 3.8 km, writes Business Insider.
+Its range of hitting targets is up to 7000 meters and its rate of fire is 10-12 rounds per minute.
+For comparison: American tank M1A2 SEP V3 Abrams can hit targets at a range of 3.8 km, writes Business Insider.

-This tank is technologically more advanced than any Russian or Western, but the cost of its production is very high.
-Therefore, Business Insider doubts that Russia will be able to afford mass production of the T-14 Armata in the near future.
+This tank is technologically more advanced than any Russian or Western one, but the cost of its production is very high.
+Therefore, Business Insider doubts that Russia will be able to afford mass production T-14 "Armata".

 MOSCOW, edition42.TUT.BY